miykael/nipype-beginner-s-guide/homepage/nipype.rst

 Interfaces
 **********

-Interfaces in the context of Nipype are program wrappers that allow Nipype which runs in Python to run a program or function in any other programming language.
+Interfaces in the context of Nipype are program wrappers that enable Nipype, which runs in Python, to run a program or function in any other programming language.
 As a result, Python becomes the common denominator of all neuroimaging software packages and allows Nipype to easily connect them to each other.
 A short tutorial about interfaces can be found on the `official homepage <http://nipy.org/nipype/users/interface_tutorial.html>`_.
-More practical examples will be given latter in this beginner's guide.
+More practical examples will be given later in this beginner's guide.

 For a full list of software interfaces supported by Nipype go `here <http://nipy.org/nipype/documentation.html>`_.